Eamon Dunphy: Journalism

 After retiring from the game, Dunphy first began writing on football for the Sunday Tribune and then contributing regular columns on both football and current events for the Sunday Independent.
 He currently writes a column on football for the Irish Daily Star.
 He coined the term "Official Ireland" to refer to the establishment.

 He has also worked for Ireland on Sunday (now The Irish Mail on Sunday), The Sunday Press (now defunct), and the Irish Examiner.

 Since the 1980s, Dunphy has written a number of books.
-His first and most widely praised book is Only a Game?: Diary of a Professional Footballer, which is an autobiographical account of his days playing for Millwall.
-Dunphy wrote a diary of his 1973–4 season, which began well for him at Millwall but subsequently ended in disillusionment.
-Written during the season, it recorded events from the dressing room.
+His first and most widely praised book is Only a Game?
+The Diary of a Professional Footballer, which is an autobiographical account of his days playing for Millwall.
+Written in diary form, it recorded events from the dressing room of his 1973–74 season, which began well for him at Millwall but subsequently ended in disillusionment: after being substituted in a 27 October 1973 home loss to eventual league winners Middlesbrough, Dunphy did not play another game all season, the club finishing mid-table.

 In 1985, rock band U2 and manager Paul McGuinness commissioned him to write the story of their origins, formation, early years and the time leading up to their highly successful album The Joshua Tree.
 His book Unforgettable Fire - Past, Present, and Future - The Definitive Biography of U2 was published in 1988.
 It received some favourable reviews, but critics close to the band spoke of many inaccuracies.
 A verbal war erupted in the press during which Dunphy called lead singer Bono a "pompous git".

 Dunphy has also written a biography of long-serving Manchester United manager Matt Busby and in 2002 ghost wrote the autobiography of Republic of Ireland and Manchester United player Roy Keane.